 The weekly character muscle is highlighted in all classes and Character Champion Board.
 Character muscles are referred to throughout school, with staff actively seeking out children displaying specific Character Muscles and rewarding and praising them.
 Using the language explicitly is a key part of our approach.
-Character Champions of the week are invited to dine at the Top Table on Fridays with a member of staff.
+Character Champions of the week are invited to a 'party with the principal' (or senior member of staff) on Friday afternoons.